 From Dan Jenkins, longtime Sports Illustrated writer, comes a collection of golf stories told with the sardonic wit of one of golf’s greatest writers.
 In Unplayable Lies, Jenkins tells gut-busting stories that will have you on the floor laughing.

-Jenkins covers topics ranging from the PGA Tour to Tiger Woods that provides an entertaining time on the course for the reader.
+Jenkins covers topics ranging from the PGA Tour to Tiger Woods which provides an entertaining time on the course for the reader.

 For a series of good tales that makes for even better reading, Unplayable Lies offers a way to see the game through humorous glasses.